Zimbabwean bond notes

-Zimbabwean bond notes are a form of banknote in circulation in Zimbabwe.
+Zimbabwean bond notes were a form of banknote in circulation in Zimbabwe.
 Released by the Reserve Bank of Zimbabwe, the notes were stated to not be a currency in itself but rather legal tender near money pegged equally against the U.S. dollar.
 In 2014, prior to the release of bond notes, a series of bond coins entered circulation.

 History

 In November 2016, backed by a US$200 million loan from the African Export-Import Bank, the Reserve Bank of Zimbabwe began issuing $2 bond notes.
 Two months later, US$15 million worth of new five-dollar bond notes were also released.
 Further plans for $10 and $20 bond notes were ruled out by the Reserve Bank's governor John Mangudya.
+However, in 2020, $10 bond and $20 were introduced.
+In 2022, the $50 and $100 bond notes were introduced.

 The notes were not generally accepted by the Zimbabwean people, so the government tried expanding the electronic money supply and issuing Treasury bills instead.

 The bond notes were still in circulation in 2018, although former Finance Minister Tendai Biti said that they should be demonetised, as they were being subject to arbitrage.
 In the campaigning for the 2018 elections, the bond notes became a political issue, with the MDC Alliance calling for their replacement with 'real cash'.